 7. Do It

 This step is the easiest and hardest at the same time.
 Just do it.

-If you followed the previous six steps and decided to be this new person, that does your new habit, that got support, and made it small enough, then doing your habit should be a piece of cake.
+If you followed the previous six steps and decided to be this new person, that does your new habit, that got support, and made it small enough, then changing your habits will be a piece of cake.

-Review how your habit change is going every day!
+Every day review how your habit change is going!